R.I.P. (Sofía Reyes song): Music video

 The music video for the song was released on 15 March 2019.
 Directed by Eif Rivera, it was filmed in Los Angeles.
 Rolling Stone called the video "vibrant" and "sumptuous".
 A vertical video for the song was also released as a Spotify exclusive.

-On November 8, 2019 won the Video Of The Year Award at the Los40 Music Awards 2019.
+The video won the Favorite Video award at 2019 Latin American Music Awards and Best International Video award at the 2019 Los40 Music Awards.